 At the conference, students from schools in India, the Philippines, Saudi Arabia, the Democratic Republic of the Congo, and the Republic of Georgia participated in discussions and debates on each of the three sub-themes.
 The final Plan of Action recommendations from this conference will be presented to the U. N. General Assembly later this spring.

 I have been preparing students to participate in these annual Student Leadership Conferences since 2000.
-My role is to work with teachers and students, helping them identify key resources, design and implement informed action projects related to each year’s selected Sustainable Development Goals sub-themes, and prepare for presentations both at the conference and in their communities.
+My role now is to work directly with teachers, helping them identify key resources, design and implement informed action projects related to each year’s selected Sustainable Development Goals sub-themes, and prepare for presentations both at the conference and in their communities.

 - Youth participants are required to choose then research one of the sub-themes that is selected each year.
 Students will study primary source documents, discuss sub-themes and available resources, apply guidelines and practice writing proposals and position papers, and practice effective communication, leadership and group collaborative skills.